TechDocsStudio/biel-docs/docs/configuration/whitelabel.md

 6. To ensure the changes are in place, go to any webpage where you've implemented the Biel.ai widget.
 The Biel.ai logo should no longer be visible at the bottom of the widget.

-With the logo removed, your feedback widget will seamlessly blend with your website, providing a consistent user experience.
+With the logo removed, your chatbot will seamlessly blend with your website, providing a consistent user experience.